ax-va/Elastic-Stack-Recipes-Chen-Akadiri-2024/01--installing-elastic-stack/01-1--deployment-options.md

 Elastic Cloud offers all the features of Elasticsearch, Kibana, and Elastic’s Observability, Enterprise Search, and Elastic Security solutions as a hosted service available on AWS, GCP, and Azure.

-- Elasticsearch for Linux and macOS (for free or 30-day trial to try out all the features)
+- Elasticsearch for Linux and macOS (core features for free and 30-day trial to try out all the features)

 https://www.elastic.co/guide/en/elasticsearch/reference/current/targz.html